Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: MDDLog, Simple MDDLog and CSP

 \begin{exa} Let $\Sbf_E = \{ r\}$ with $r$ a binary relation symbol,

 and let $\Sbf'_E$ consist of $R_{q(\xbf)}$ where $\xbf=(x_1,x_2,x_3)$ for brevity.
 Take the $\Sbf'_E$-instance $I'$ defined by

 The corresponding $\Sbf_E$-instance $I$ is

 Note that when we transition from $\Sbf_E$ back to $\Sbf'_E$ and take the $\Sbf'_E$-instance $I''$ corresponding to $I$, we do \emph{not} obtain $I'$, but rather a strict superset that contains additional facts such as $R_{q(\xbf)}(c',b',a')$.
-This is illustrated in Figure \ref{fig:transl} which shows the instances $I$, $I'$, and (a subset of) $I''$. \end{exa} The translation in \cite{DBLP:journals/siamcomp/FederV98} consists of two steps.
-We describe them here using Boolean MDDLog instead of (the complement of) MMSNP.
+This is illustrated in Figure \ref{fig:transl} which shows the instances $I$, $I'$, and a subset of $I''$ that contains all facts from $I$ plus one additional fact. \end{exa} The translation in \cite{DBLP:journals/siamcomp/FederV98} consists of two steps.
+We describe them here using Boolean MDDLog instead of (complemented) MMSNP.
 The first step is to transform the given Boolean MDDLog program $\Pi$ into a Boolean MDDLog program $\Pi_S$ over a suitable aggregation schema $\Sbf'_E$ such that $\Pi_S$ is of a restricted syntactic form called \emph{simple}.
 In the second step, one transforms $\Pi_S$ into a generalized CSP whose complement is equivalent to~$\Pi_S$.

 We start with summing up the important aspects of the first step.
 A Boolean MDDLog program $\Pi_S$ is \emph{simple} if it satisfies the following conditions: \begin{enumerate}

 \item every rule in $\Pi_S$ contains at most one EDB atom and this atom contains all variables of the rule body, each variable exactly once;